 - limit catabolism and muscle loss

-BCAA 4.1.1 Builders are responsible for the development of muscle mass thanks to the anabolic support of isoleucine and valine.
-They are also overdosed in leucine which contributes to mass gain by stimulating protein synthesis and muscle recovery.
+BCAA 4.1.1 Builders are designed for muscle mass development thanks to the anabolic support of isoleucine and valine.
+They also have an overdose of leucine, which contributes to mass gain by stimulating protein synthesis and muscle recovery.

 As mentioned earlier, BCAAs are amino acids that must be supplied through our diet.
 Thus, they are present in all foods that contain protein.